A step-by-step guide to changing strata managers

 Can't decide whether to work things out or change strata managers?
 It can be hard to know whether your experience is par for the course or a parade of red flags.
 Termination of a strata manager can be a big decision, so don’t take it lightly.

 “What’s the most common thing we hear from people who are unhappy with their strata management company?
-That they don’t respond to communication or don’t take action,” says Heather.
+That they don’t respond to communication or don’t take action,” says Zaq.
 “If an owner calls up to report that the lights are out in part of the building and nothing is done to fix that, people get unhappy very fast.”

 Sometimes, you can fix the problem just by highlighting the issue.
 “There’s plenty we can do to help if we know that an owners corporation is unhappy.
 If it’s a personality clash, we can assign a different strata manager to the complex.
 Sometimes it’s as simple as agreeing on turnaround times."